turtlemonvh/django-windows-test/README.md

   You can download the zip file and unzip to that directory, or [install a flavor of git that plays nice with Windows](http://code.google.com/p/msysgit/downloads/list?q=full+installer+official+git) and clone into that directory.

 1. Add a new site using the IIS Manager
-  Here you will add a site and set it up to be handled by isapie.
+  Here you will add a site and set it up to be handled by python via isapi.

   * Right click on the `Sites` folder in the left view pane and select the `Add Web Site...` option
-      * Set name to `DjangoApp`
+      * Set name to _DjangoApp_
       * Set physical path to `c:\inetpub\django`
       * Set port to `8090` or another unused port
   * Left (select) click on the new site to get to the main options screen.